LinusDietz/tripmining/test/qualitymeasurements/README.md

-This folder contains the test of trip checkins quality metrics.
+This folder contains tests for trip checkin quality metrics.
 These quality metrics can be used to exclude trips with low quality checkin information.

-There are 2 test sets in this folder
+There are 2 test sets in the folder

-   1.  **test_quality_metrics** - Consists of the test to check the correctness of the metric implementations
+   1.  **test_quality_metrics** - Consists of tests to check the correctness of the metric implementations
-   2.  **test_filters** - Consists of the test for the functionality of the filter mentioned below.
+   2.  **test_filters** - Consists of tests to check the functionality of the filters mentioned below.

 ### Filters: